BlueAntVR/BlueAnt_Suits/README.md

-# PlatinumServer-Posters
+# BlueAnt Suits
-custom posters from the platinum minecraft server. mostly inside jokes for my friends.
+custom suit colors for me and my friends using MoreSuits.